emrgnt-cmplxty/fermi/docs/docs/sdk/rust/reduce-size.md

 - contracts intended to be tied to one's account management
 - contracts deployed using a factory
-- future advancements similar to the EVM on Axion
+- future advancements similar to the EVM on Fermi

 There have been a few items that may add unwanted bytes to a contract's size when compiled.
 Some of these may be more easily swapped for other approaches while others require more internal knowledge about system calls.